AdobeDocs/experience-platform.en/help/destinations/ui/activate-edge-personalization-destinations.md

 ### Next-page personalization {#next-page}

 A user visits Page A on your website.
-Based on this interaction, the user has qualified for a set of segments.
-The user then clicks on a link that takes them from Page A to Page B. The segments that the user had qualified for during the previous interaction on Page A, together with the profile updates determined by the current website visit, will be used to power the next action / decision (for example, which advertising banner to display to the visitor, or, in case of A/B testing, which version of the page to display).
+Based on this interaction, the user has qualified for a set of audiences.
+The user then clicks on a link that takes them from Page A to Page B. The audiences that the user had qualified for during the previous interaction on Page A, together with the profile updates determined by the current website visit, will be used to power the next action / decision (for example, which advertising banner to display to the visitor, or, in case of A/B testing, which version of the page to display).

 ### Next-session personalization {#next-session}

 A user visits several pages on your website.
-Based on these interactions, the user has qualified for a set of segments.
+Based on these interactions, the user has qualified for a set of audiences.
 The user then terminates the current browsing session.

 The following day, the user returns to the same customer website.
-The segments they had qualified for during the previous interaction with all the visited website pages, together with the profile updates determined by the current website visit, will be used to select the next action / decision (for example, which advertising banner to display to the visitor, or, in case of A/B testing, which version of the page to display).
+The audiences they had qualified for during the previous interaction with all the visited website pages, together with the profile updates determined by the current website visit, will be used to select the next action / decision (for example, which advertising banner to display to the visitor, or, in case of A/B testing, which version of the page to display).

 ### Personalizing a home page banner {#home-page-banner}

-A home rental and sales company wants to personalize their home page with a banner, based on customer segment qualifications in Adobe Experience Platform.
+A home rental and sales company wants to personalize their home page with a banner, based on audience qualifications in Adobe Experience Platform.
 The company can select what audiences should get a personalized experience and send those to Adobe Target as targeting criteria for their Target offer.

 ## Prerequisites {#prerequisites}